-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the University of Maryland College Park Foundation, Inc. and its subsidiary as of June 30, 2018 and 2017, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the University of Maryland College Park Foundation, Inc. and its Subsidiary as of June 30, 2019 and 2018 and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.